3 simple steps to lose weight as fast as possible. Read now

 Another shared feature of starchy and non-starchy vegetables is their high fiber content.

 Some starchy vegetables pack even higher amounts.
-For example, lentils, beans and chickpeas contain 5–8 grams of fiber per 1/2 cup (70–90 grams) or 20–32% of the reference daily intake.
+Lentils, beans, and chickpeas contain 5–8 grams of fiber per 1/2 cup (70–90 grams) — 20–32% of your daily needs.

-Fiber can keep your bowel movements regular.
-Studies suggest it may also prevent digestive conditions, such as inflammatory bowel disease and reduce cholesterol, blood sugar levels and your risk of heart disease and diabetes.
+Fiber keeps your bowel movements regular.
+Research shows it may also prevent digestive conditions like inflammatory bowel disease, reduce cholesterol and blood sugar levels, and lower your risk of heart disease and diabetes.2

-For these reasons, eating a range of starchy and non-starchy vegetables daily is a great way to meet your fiber needs and improve your digestive and overall health.
+Eating a range of starchy and non-starchy vegetables daily is a great way to meet your fiber needs and support digestive and overall health.

 Summary: Both starchy and non-starchy vegetables are good sources of fiber, which promotes digestive health and may reduce your risk of heart disease and diabetes.